robojones/once/README.md

   console.log('start')

-  // create and await a promise for the "continue" event.
+  // Create and await a promise for the "continue" event.
   // It should take 5s until the promise gets resolved. await once(emitter, 'continue')